They’re the most coveted prize in Hollywood: the Oscar statues might be worth their weight in gold, but they’re priceless to those who’ve won one.

 Or at least, you’d think they would be, because stars losing, trashing or just plain giving away their Academy Awards is not as uncommon as you might think.

-Here are 10 careless Oscar owners who really need to build themselves a trophy cabinet, preferably with a lock on it…
+Here are nine careless Oscar owners who really need to build themselves a trophy cabinet, preferably with a lock on it…

 “I haven’t seen it since the day I won it,” she says.
 “I don’t hold onto awards because I think it’s good not to have them around.”
-The actress gave her Oscar to her mother, Marcheline Bertrand, who sadly died in 2007, and the location of the award died with her.
-Still, maybe it’s best the statue doesn’t reside in chez Pitt/Jolie – with all those kids running around it’d get scuffed within a week.
+The actress gave her Oscar to her mother, Marcheline Bertrand, who sadly died in 2007, and the location of the award possibly died with her.

 “I don’t know where it is,” says Lawrence.
 “I think it might be in Kentucky.
 If not, it’s gone I don’t have it.”
 This doesn’t surprise us coming from the endearingly gawky actress who tripped on her way to the stage and almost had a heart-attack meeting Jack Nicholson at the after-party.

 It was hardly the crime of the century – the award turned up unharmed a week later in the university chapel and was the victim of a student prank.
 “I just wanted to make people laugh,” the thief wrote anonymously in the school newspaper.
-Yeah.
-Good one mate.
-Great gag. (*eye roll*)
+It was never confirmed if they did achieve their goal.

 “I know it ended up at my apartment in New York,” says the actor.
 “But unfortunately we had a flood when one of the sprinklers went off when my wife and I were out of town.
 That was the last I saw of it.”
 Police are not willing to rule out a George Clooney prank at this stage.